Arpan-Saha-25/Projects_In_C/TODO List/README.md

     ```

 ## Menu Options
-Press 1 to add a task
+1. Press 1 to add a task.
-Press 2 to see all tasks
+2. Press 2 to see all tasks.
-Press 3 to mark a task as complete
+3. Press 3 to mark a task as complete.
-Press 4 to exit
+4. Press 4 to exit.

 ## Code Structure
 main.c: Contains the implementation of the To-Do List Manager, including task management functions.